node-red/node-red.github.io/about/community/survey/2023/index.md

 When used in a professional setting, Node-RED is typically used by software developers or manufacturing engineers.
-It is interesting to note that the role of Team Leader / Project Manger is also well represented, likely due to the low-code nature of Node-RED.
+It is interesting to note that the role of Team Leader / Project Manager is also well represented, likely due to the low-code nature of Node-RED.

 Node-RED teams tend to be relatively small with the majority of respondents